 VIRTUAL STOCKHOLDER MEETING 1

 CORPORATE GOVERNANCE 2

+2 2
-Majority Voting Standard for Director Elections 2

-Code of Ethics and Business Conduct 2
+Majority Voting Standard for Director Elections Code of Ethics and Business Conduct 2

 Director Independence 2

 Hedging and Pledging Policy 3

 Board Leadership Structure and Risk Management 3

 Stockholder Engagement in 2020 4

 Independent Chair of the Board 4

 Meetings of the Board of Directors 4

 Committees of the Board of Directors 4

 Sustainability, Environmental and Social 6

 Communications with the Board 7

 Nominations for Directors 7

+Nonlinations for Directors ,

 ITEM 1.
-ELECTION OF DIRECTORS 10
+ELECTION OF DIRECTORS

+10

 Nominees for Election to the Board 10

 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 15

 EXECUTIVE COMPENSATION - COMPENSATION DISCUSSION AND ANALYSIS 18

 Summary Compensation Table 30

 Grants of Plan-Based Awards 32

 Outstanding Equity Awards at Fiscal Year-End 34

 Option Exercises and Stock Vested 35

 Nonqualified Deferred Compensation 35

 Change in Control and Termination Payments 36

 CEO Pay Ratio 38

 Director Compensation 38

 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 41

 Compensation Committee Interlocks and Insider Participation 41

 Approval of Related Person Transactions 41

 Transactions with Related Persons 41

 AUDIT COMMITTEE REPORT 43

 ITEM 2.
+DATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS

+ITEM 2.
 RATIFICATION OF THE SELECTION OF INDEPENDENT AUDITORS 45

 ITEM 3.
-ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION 47
+ADVISORY APPROVAL OF THE COMPANY'S EXECUTIVE

+COMPENSATION 47